SpartaSystems/holdmail/README.md

     bower install

-Most modern Java-aware IDEs should be able to import the root POM and run the app without any special config.
+Most modern Java-aware IDEs should be able to import *build.gradle* and run the app without any special config.
 From the command line, use:

 	gradle bootRun